The Best Patio Umbrellas for Any Size Outdoor Space

 The three most common material options for umbrella frames are aluminum, wood, and fiberglass.

 - Aluminum umbrella frames are the most popular choice, as they are the least expensive option, hold up well in a wide range of weather conditions, flex enough to tolerate moderate winds, and are lightweight.

 - Teak and other hardwoods make attractive frames that look particularly nice on a wooden deck.
-Although the wood is normally treated to prevent rot and weather damage, it does tend to fade or change color over time and is likelier to snap in high winds than metal frames.
+Although outdoor wood is normally treated to prevent rot and weather damage, it does tend to fade or change color over time and is likelier than metal to snap in high winds.

 - Fiberglass is the most expensive choice, but also the most durable.
 This lightweight, strong material won’t weather or rust and performs well even in fairly high winds.

 Every patio umbrella requires a heavy base to keep it from falling over or blowing away, even if the umbrella is centered through your patio table.
 Failing to secure your umbrella not only makes it likelier to be damaged, it also creates a risk of injury.

 Stone, iron, and concrete are common umbrella base, although some less-expensive bases are hollow plastic, requiring you to fill them with sand or water.
 Some umbrella bases have small wheels, a handy feature if you’ll want to move your umbrella from place to place.

 As a general rule, the larger the umbrella, the heavier the base, and cantilever models need even more weight than market versions.
 While some umbrellas include the base, others require you to purchase the base separately.
 Here are guidelines for market umbrella base weights: